Manaslu circuit Tsum Valley Trek 21 days

 - The combined experience of trekking and camping in the “Hidden Valley of Happiness”

-This program organized by Peace Nepal Treks is a splendid combination of trekking and camping in the quiet remote locations of western Nepal.
+This program organized by Peace Nepal Treks is a splendid combination of trekking and tea house (homestay) in the quiet remote locations of western Nepal.
 You will be trekking a section of Manaslu Circuit and also a portion of Tsum Valley, that is known for its peace and solitude.
 This region has been opened for visitors only a few years ago, due to which you have a wonderful chance of having an experience of the unspoiled Manaslu Region.
 During the trek, you will reach very close to the Tibetan border, with the resemblance to landscapes of Tibet itself.
 One might even mistake for being in Tibet but there’s a huge mountain range to the north that marks the Nepalese border.
 You’ll be trekking close to these very foothills of the giant Himalayan peaks.

-“Tusm” translates to vividness, and the trace of it can be felt through the trek, especially where you feel the air and thus the life, as described by Guru Rimpoche.
+“Tsum” translates to vividness, and the trace of it can be felt through the trek, especially where you feel the air and thus the life, as described by Guru Rimpoche.
 He even called it the “Hidden Valley of Happiness”.
 A Buddhist guru may have called it so for his own reasons, but once you’re here you’ll feel the aura too – especially trekking through the remote and quiet landscapes.
 Starting from Kathmandu with a bus or vehicle ride, you will reach Budhi-Gandaki and trek along the rushing river for a couple of days.
 You will reach places like Jagat, Chumling, Mu Gompa, Deng, and the popular pass of Larkya – La 5,160m.

 The time spent in this “Hidden Valley of Happiness” will inspire you for months ahead, especially regarding your raw experience with nature and after seeing the simplistic ways of people who call this region home.
 The beautiful views you’ll have from Larkya-La Pass, and the pristine valley itself will be memorable in this program organized by Peace Nepal Treks.

 You’ll be trekking through average Nepali trails, but you’ll need a desire to walk – at least for three weeks.
 The program is designed to have ample days for acclimatization before trekking further to higher altitudes.
 It’s a tranquil trek that provides an exquisite experience of remote Nepal.
-Homestay is the norm here, but you can take this opportunity for camping as well – a camping trip in the pristine region of The Himalayas!
+Homestay is the norm here, but you can take this opportunity for camping as well – a camping trip in the pristine region of the Himalayas!
 Manaslu, Ganesh Himal, Hiunchuli, and Shringi Himal are some of the peaks you’ll see on this memorable trip in Nepal.

 Arrival at the Tribhuvan international airport, transfer to Hotel.